sranins/BusinessApplication-ReleaseNotes/articles/Spring18/business-application-platform/powerapps/model-driven-apps/entity-views.md

 -   Create filters with sophisticated conditional logic by using drag-and-drop operations.

--   Show or hide columns and set the sort order.
+-   Show or hide columns, and set the sort order.

 -   Provide visual snapshots through entity charts.
 Users can interactively create a subset of the underlying view for a chart.